deepakjainvm/PV-Soiling-models/README.md

-# The folder contains modified kimber and modified hsu functions.
-There are three modified improved versions of original kimber model and two modified improved versions of original hsu model.
-These models can be used to predict the losses due to soiling on PV panels.
+# Prediction of Soiling on PV Modules

+## Overview
+The original Kimber and HSU models assume that the soiling ratio returns to 1 (completely clean) after a rain event.
+However, in reality, this is not always the case.
+This repository contains modified Kimber and modified HSU functions, offering improved versions of the original models.
+These modifications consider that the cleaning effect depends on both the soiling ratio and rainfall.

+### Models Included
+- Three modified and improved versions of the original Kimber model
+- Two modified and improved versions of the original HSU model

+### Features
+- Improved accuracy in predicting losses due to soiling on PV panels
+- Consideration of realistic soiling recovery patterns after rain events

-### Required packages
+### Required Packages

-- python>=3.7
+- Python >= 3.7
-- numpy
+- NumPy
-- pandas
+- Pandas
-- scipy
+- SciPy